mendix/docs/content/howto/extensibility/how-to-create-a-native-pluggable-widget.md

 ### 3.2 Creating a Mendix test project

 In order to test our group box widget we want to create a Mendix application that uses this widget in various ways.
+Create a Mendix project for this application by following these steps:

-1. Open Mendix Studio Pro v8.2.2 to create a new test project by selecting **File > New Project** from the top menu bar.
-Select the starter app **Blank**, which is the last option on the last page.
-Then click the **Use this starting point** button, and fill in the following details in the **App Settings** dialog box:
+1. Open Mendix Studio Pro v8.2.2.
+2. Create a new project by selecting **File > New Project** from the top menu bar.
+3. Select the starter app **Blank**, which is the last option on the last page.
+4. Click the **Use this starting point** button
+5. Fill in the following details in the **App Settings** dialog box:

-   - App name: **GroupBoxTestProject**
+   - App name: _GroupBoxTestProject_
-   - Enable online services: **No**
+   - Enable online services: _No_

-   After that, click the **Create app** button.
+6. Click the **Create app** button.

-   Optionally you may remove all unused custom widgets to optimize the debugging process.
-Select **Project > Show Project Directory in Explorer** from the Mendix Studio Pro menu and open the **widgets** folder.
-Then, delete all the files in this folder.
+Optionally you can remove all unused custom widgets to optimize the debugging process.
+To do so, follow these steps:

+1. Select **Project > Show Project Directory in Explorer** from the Mendix Studio Pro menu.
+2. Open the **widgets** folder.
+3. Delete all the files in this folder.

+Now we want to use the created Mendix project as a test project in the group box widget project.
+Follow these steps to add the Mendix project as test project to our widget project, so that we can start modeling with the new widget:

-   After that, close the project by selecting **File > Close Project** from the top menu bar.
+1. Close the project in Mendix Studio Pro by selecting **File > Close Project** from the top menu bar.

-2. Move the contents of the Mendix test project folder into **test/MxTestProject** which is located inside your group box widget project folder.
+2. Move the contents of the Mendix project folder into **test/MxTestProject**, which is located inside your group box widget project folder.

+To test our group box widget we need to use the widget in the Mendix test project.
+Let's create a test case by following these steps:

-3. Open the moved Mendix test project by selecting **File > Open Project...** from the top menu bar.
-In the **Open App** dialog box, select **Locally on disk** and browse to the **GroupBoxTestProject.mpr** file inside your group box widget project folder.
+1. Open the Mendix test project in **test/MxTestProject** in Mendix Studio Pro by selecting **File > Open Project...** from the top menu bar.
+2. In the **Open App** dialog box, select **Locally on disk**.
+3. Open the **GroupBoxTestProject.mpr** file inside your group box widget project folder.

-4. Create a test case for the group box widget:
+4. Create a test case for the group box widget with the following steps:

    1. Open **Home_Native** page.
    2. Copy "Home" container and paste it underneath that container